sshaw/file_groups/ruby/README.md

 ## Usage

-Methods on `FileGroups` return an object containing a set of MIME types and file extensions.
+Methods on `FileGroups` return an object containing a set of media types and file extensions.
 These are accessible via the `.media_types` and `.extensions` methods, which return an `Array` of `String`s.
 By default only commonly used values are returned.
 To return all know values pass `true` to either method, e.g., `object.media_types(true)`